Danny McCray

-Danny DeWayne McCray (born March 10, 1988) is a former American football free safety and special teamer.
+Danny DeWayne McCray (born March 10, 1988) is an American former professional football safety and special teamer.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2010.
 He played college football at Louisiana State University.
 He also played for the Chicago Bears.
 In 2021, he competed as a contestant on season 41 of Survivor, where he placed sixth overall.
+He also competed on the first season of The Challenge: USA, and later on The Challenge: World Championship.

-Early years
+Early life

 McCray attended Westfield High School and in 2004 helped the football team to a second-place finish at the Class 5A state championship.
 He earned first-team all-district honors as a senior in 2005.

 He went on to play at Louisiana State University (LSU) contributing mostly in special teams and as a backup both at safety and linebacker.
 For his career, he played in 52 games with 13 starts and recorded 196 tackles, including seven tackles for losses and three sacks.

 Professional career

 Dallas Cowboys (first stint)

 McCray was signed by the Dallas Cowboys in 2010 as an undrafted free agent, based on the recommendation of special teams coach Joe DeCamillis.
 The team assigned him uniform #40, previously worn by special teams star Bill Bates.
 As a rookie, he had 28 special teams tackles, the third-most in team history since 1988 and the most by any Cowboys player since Jim Schwantz's team-record 32 in 1996.

 The next year, he led the team again in special teams tackles (19), becoming the first Cowboys player to do it consecutively since Bates did it in 1989–1990.
 He also emerged as the unit leader, becoming a team captain by his third year.

 After two seasons of playing in defensive packages as a hybrid linebacker and safety, in 2012 he got his first career start at strong safety against the Chicago Bears, replacing Barry Church who suffered a season-ending Achilles tendon injury.
 Although he started ten games and finished second on the team in tackles (87), as the season wore on, he struggled in pass coverage and his special teams play suffered dropping to second in tackles (18), eventually losing his starting position and playing time in the last two games of the season.

 In 2013, after the Cowboys improved their depth at safety, he accepted a reduced salary to remain with the team and avoid being waived.
 McCray didn’t see as much time on the defense as he did in the previous year, with the intention of focusing on special teams.
 New special teams coordinator Rich Bisaccia changed his role, which affected his tackle production, finishing sixth on the team with eight.